Home » Blog » Asia » Vietnam Travel Guide » Where to Stay in Hanoi: Insider Guide to BEST Areas + Hotels

-Where To Stay In Hanoi – Main Areas
+Where To Stay In Hanoi: 4 Main Areas

 When choosing where to stay in Hanoi, you'll encounter several distinct areas, each offering a unique experience.

-The Ba Dinh District is known for its historical significance, housing important landmarks like Ho Chi Minh's Mausoleum and the Presidential Palace, making it an ideal choice for history enthusiasts.
+Ba Dinh District: Known for its historical significance, housing important landmarks like Ho Chi Minh's Mausoleum, One Pillar Pagoda and the Presidential Palace, making it an ideal choice for history enthusiasts.

-1. Where To Stay In Hanoi On A Budget: Hanoi Old Quarter
+1. Where to Stay in Hanoi for First-Time Visitors: Hanoi Old Quarter

 Best 5-Star Hotel: Sofitel Legend Metropole Hanoi